-Although stakeholders identified potential benefits of warm handovers, DOD does not have a plan to assess whether service members received services from other agencies or organizations they were referred to or
+Although stakeholders identified potential benefits of warm handovers, DOD does not have a plan to assess whether service members received services from other agencies or organizations they were referred to or achieved positive post-transition outcomes after a warm handover is provided.
+DOD, VA, and DOL have administered pilot projects and long-term evaluations related to TAP, but these efforts are expected to provide

-32A family care plan is a document that outlines the person(s) who shall provide care for a service member's dependent family members to provide for a smooth, rapid transfer of responsibilities to the caregiver in the absence of the service member due to military duty.
+&lt;sup>32A family care plan is a document that outlines the person(s) who shall provide care for a service member's dependent family members to provide for a smooth, rapid transfer of responsibilities to the caregiver in the absence of the service member due to military duty.
 The plan also outlines the legal, medical, logistical, educational, monetary, and religious arrangements for care of the service member's dependent family members.
 Service members who fail to produce a family care plan may be subject to disciplinary or administrative action that may result in separation from the service.
 Department of Defense, DOD Instruction 1342.19 Family Care Plans.

-33An entry level service member may be discharged when their unsatisfactory performance or conduct shows they are not qualified to be productive members of the Air Force.
+&lt;sup>33An entry level service member may be discharged when their unsatisfactory performance or conduct shows they are not qualified to be productive members of the Air Force.
 Unsatisfactory performance or conduct may include a failure to adapt to the military environment prescribed in 7.22.2.2 of Department of the Air Force, Instruction 36-3211.

-achieved positive post-transition outcomes after a warm handover is provided.
-DOD, VA, and DOL have administered pilot projects and longterm evaluations related to TAP, but these efforts are expected to provide limited information on warm handovers.34 VA and DOL also have several studies on the overall effectiveness of TAP planned or underway, as we have previously reported, but these will not provide information on the helpfulness of warm handovers.35 Additionally, DOD established a data partnership with the U.S. Census Bureau that will merge Defense Manpower Data Center data on military personnel with employment and education data from the Census Bureau, Internal Revenue Service, and Social Security Administration.
+limited information on warm handovers.
+VA and DOL also have several studies on the overall effectiveness of TAP planned or underway, as we have previously reported, but these will not provide information on the helpfulness of warm handovers.
+Additionally, DOD established a data partnership with the U.S. Census Bureau that will merge Defense Manpower Data Center data on military personnel with employment and education data from the Census Bureau, Internal Revenue Service, and Social Security Administration.
 This merged data may be available in 2025, according to DOD officials.
 According to DOD officials, data from the DOD's partnership with the Census Bureau could be used to analyze outcomes for those who received warm handovers, but they currently have no specific plan to do so.

 According to DOD policy, the TAP program is to prepare service members for their transition to civilian life and ensure they meet all career readiness standards or are directed to the appropriate interagency partner or local resource for additional assistance.
-In addition, DOD is to review and assess the efficiency and effectiveness of evidence-based practices within TAP.36
+In addition, DOD is to review and assess the efficiency and effectiveness of evidence-based practices within TAP.

 While efforts to administer pilot projects and conduct evaluations and studies will generally expand DOD and partner agencies' data on TAP overall, these efforts do not include specific plans to assess whether warm handovers benefit service members.
-For example, DOD does not
+For example, DOD does not have a plan to gather outcome data on service members who receive warm handovers and compare them to outcomes for service members who do not receive warm handovers.
+Developing an assessment plan to

-34DOD officials said that VA's Transitioning Service Member Resource Connection (TSMRC) pilot will track those referred to VA for services through a warm handover, and DOL's Employment Navigator and Partnership Pilot (ENPP) will track outcomes for those who receive one-on-one career assistance at participating installations, including those who connect with employment navigators through warm handovers.
+&lt;sup>34DOD officials said that VA's Transitioning Service Member Resource Connection (TSMRC) pilot will track those referred to VA for services through a warm handover, and DOL's Employment Navigator and Partnership Pilot (ENPP) will track outcomes for those who receive one-on-one career assistance at participating installations, including those who connect with employment navigators through warm handovers.
 However, these pilot projects are limited to the participating installations and a relatively small subset of transitioning service members.
 We also found no prior research on the helpfulness or effectiveness of warm handovers from the last ten years in our literature search.